Rough semimartingales and $p$-variation estimates for martingale transforms: Variational estimates in discrete time

 \end{corollary} \begin{proof} Consider first the case $\rho \geq 1$.
 By Corollary~\ref{cor:paraprod-stopping}, it suffices to estimate

 uniformly in the adapted partition $\tau$.
 This is the content of Theorem~\ref{thm:vv-pprod-branched}.

 In the case $\rho < 1$, we may also assume $r<1$, and we induct on $\deg \frakf$.
 Since $\rho < 1$, the forest $\frakf$ cannot be empty, and it follows from the definition of a branched rough path that $F^{\frakf}_{s,s}=0$.
-By Lemma~\ref{lem:sewing}, the generalized Chen relation \eqref{eq:Chen0-branched}, and Hölder's inequality, we obtain the pointwise estimate
+Suppose that the result is known for all forests with smaller degree.